 (b) have knowledge of matters affecting the safety of competitors in respect of race management;

-(c) sat and passed the WS examination for the discipline in accordance with 1.4.1;
+(b)(c) sat and passed the WS examination for the discipline in accordance with 1.4.1;

-(d) served as the race officer responsible for the management of the races on the water (either Course Race Officer or Course Representative) at the following events:
+(c)(d) served in the following roles as the race officer responsible for the management of the races on the water (either Course Race Officer, Deputy Race Officer or Course Representative) at the following events:

+Service in these roles must include at least the following events:

+(i) Principal Events:

+four principal events, including at least one L1 event.

+(ii) Additional events:

+four additional events, which may include principal events.

 (1) four principal events.
 A candidate may count no more than two events as Principal Race Officer or Deputy Race Officer or ITO; and

 (2) four other events.

+Role limitations:

+A maximum of one (1) of the four counted principal events may be included served as Deputy Race Officer.

-(e) included with the application a letter of recommendation from a class association or organizing authority of a principal event at which the candidate was a race officer responsible for running the races;
+(d)(e) included with the application a letter of recommendation from a class association or organizing authority of a principal event at which the candidate served either as a Course Race Officer or Course Representative was a race officer responsible for running the races;

-(f) obtained at least three completed International Race Officer Reference Forms (on the water assessment) from three different WS-ROs at three different events who observed the candidate’s performance on the water for the whole event as:
+(e)(f) have obtained at least three completed International Race Officer Reference Forms (on the water assessment) from three different WS-ROs at three different events who observed the candidate’s performance on the water for the whole event as:

+For the Reference Form to be considered valid:

+(i) The candidate shall have been the Course Race Officer at any event of two days of scheduled racing or longer.

+(ii) At least two references confirmed as IRO standard shall be completed by IROs; the third one may be completed by an IJ or IU.

+(iii) Agreement to complete a reference form must be made prior to the event, and the completed reference shall be submitted to WS within 30 days from the last day of the event.

+(iv) All items should be filled with comments by way of example or reason.
+Any item marked on the reference form as below IRO Standard means the overall assessment is below IRO Standard, regardless of what is marked as the overall assessment.

 (1) Course Race Officer at any event of 2 days of scheduled racing or longer, or